Getting to Know the Thonburi District in Bangkok – Estimated reading time: 12 minutes

 The artist’s house in Bangkok is a century old, two story, wooden teak house that was bought and restored by Chumphon Akhpantanond, a Bangkok-based artist and conservationist.
 Now a cafe, shop, gallery, performance venue and collaboration space for artists, Baan Silapin harmoniously brings together creative types, artists, students, and tourists.

-What I liked about the artist’s village was the lack of tourists, friendly locals and overall relaxing vibe.
-The next time I return to Bangkok (I’m already thinking of an extended break there next year), I’d love to spend a few days in a guesthouse just hanging out in this area.
+What I liked about the Thornburi District was the lack of tourists, friendly locals, and overall relaxing vibe.
+The next time I return to Bangkok, I’d love to spend a few days in a guesthouse just hanging out in this area.

-- You can watch the puppet shows and dancing performances for free, but a donation is strongly encouraged.
-Don’t be that guy – throw a few bahts their way!
+4) You can watch the puppet shows and dancing performances for free, but a donation is strongly encouraged.
+Don’t be that person – hand over some money so they can invest more in their community.
 You’ll be helping to support Chumphon’s causes of sustainable tourism and historical preservation.

-- Wi-Fi is available at the artist’s house.
-But why would you need it when you can just sit back and enjoy your time there?
+5) Wi-Fi is available at the artist’s house.
+But SERIOUSLY, why would you need it when you can just sit back and enjoy your time there?

 If you like this post, share it on Pinterest.

 * Disclosure – My stay at the Plaza Athenee Bangkok and city tour of Bangkok was complimentary, courtesy of TBEX and Tourism Authority of Thailand.
-Any opinions expressed about my newfound love of Bangkok’s slower and softer side are entirely my own.
+Any opinions expressed are entirely my own.
+This post also contains some affiliate links.
+If you book a tour or hotel through any of these links, I’ll earn a tiny commission at no extra cost to you.
+Thanks for your support!